 Nope!
-However, if you are accepted to the program, there will be a fee of $1200 USD to confirm your participation.
+However, if you are accepted to the program, there will be an application fee to confirm your participation.

 What resources are provided to participants?

 The bulk of our program’s costs are generously funded by donors and sponsors.
 The space is equipped with a fablab with laser cutters (different building), 3D printers, soldering stations etc., Open Style Lab will further provide a station, and standard dressmaking equipment and supplies, e.g. industrial stitchers, dress forms, muslin etc. Each team is also provided with $1000 to spend on project-specific supplies at their discretion.
 In addition, functional fabrics, unique technologies, and materials particularly provided to this program will be given to all teams.

 For more information, please look out for specific application instructions this Saturday 2/25 at 12:00pm noon or email us!
 Applications close on March 19 (Sunday).

 What can I expect from for 10-weeks?

 Client and student teams will be matched based on student preferences and skills.
 Students will survey accessible apparel, learn to evaluate clients’ needs from OT, design and engineering perspectives, and visited clients at home to define their project scope.

 Program Timeline: Weeks 4, 6 and 8

 Guest lectures and mentoring sessions help frame each team’s decision making process. (ex- experts in fields of universal design, assistive technology, material sciences, or therapy).
 Fellows will be asked to create solutions in the frame of two research goals related to aging and disability.

 Fabrication, Construction, and Testing Action-able Research Questions